stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/wordpress-seo/readme.txt

 * Initial beta release.

 == Upgrade Notice ==

-= 1.4.12 =
-Upgrade to prevent issues with XML sitemaps and missing save buttons on some settings pages.

 = 0.3.4 =
 Upgrade immediately to make sure your WordPress install is secure.